 HURRY WITH THE CURRY

 Return the pan to a medium heat with a drizzle of oil and a knob of butter.
-When hot, add the sliced onion and fry for 5-6 minutes until soft and starting to caramelise, shifting occasionally.
+When hot, add the sliced Onion and fry for 5-6 minutes until soft and starting to caramelise, shifting occasionally.
 Add the Cape Malay curry paste and the coriander seeds.
 Fry for 1-2 minutes until fragrant, shifting constantly.

 YAY, IT’S CAPE MALAY!